Having a clear idea of exactly what you are hoping to achieve by exporting will give you the best chance of success.

 Preparing Company and Marketing Collateral

-The preparation of marketing collateral and developing a company profile are covered in the article The Company Profile, published later in this guide.
+The preparation of marketing collateral and developing a company profile are covered in the fact sheet on The Company Profile - first steps to your export journey.

 Preparing for market ready Products/Services